Checks

 is correct.

-For this we require either a second-order retraction or a critical point $p$ of f
+For this either a second-order retraction or a critical point $p$ of f

 \[f(\operatorname{retr}_p(tX)) = f(p) + t⟨\operatorname{grad} f(p), X⟩ + \frac{t^2}{2}⟨\operatorname{Hess}f(p)[X], X⟩ + \mathcal O(t^3)\]

-or in other words, that the error between the function $f$ and its second order Taylor behaves in error $\mathcal O(t^3)$, which indicates that the Hessian is correct, cf. also Section 6.8, Boumal, Cambridge Press, 2023.
+or in other words, that the error between the function $f$ and its second order Taylor behaves in error $\mathcal O(t^3)$, which indicates that the Hessian is correct, cf. also [Bou23, Section 6.8].

-Note that if the errors are below the given tolerance and the method is exact, no plot will be generated.
+Note that if the errors are below the given tolerance and the method is exact, no plot is generated.

 Keyword arguments